 For the meaning of any metric prefix, go here.

-Recommendation 1 of the 94th meeting of the CIPM (2005) anticipated a redefinition of the ampere at the 24th CGPM in 2011.
-At the 24th meeting (Paris, October 2011), the CGPM again only declared its intention, but gave fuller details.
-The value of the elementary charge e will be made a matter of definition, rather than something to be determined experimentally.
-The new value will be exactly 1.602 17X × 10−19 coulombs, where X stands for one or more yet to be determined digits.
+Recommendation 1 of the 94th meeting of the CIPM (2005) anticipated the ampere would be redefined at the 24th CGPM in 2011.
+At that meeting (Paris, October 2011), the CGPM again only declared its intention, but gave fuller details.
+The value of the elementary charge e was to be made a matter of definition, rather than something to be determined experimentally.
+The new value was to be exactly 1.602 17X × 10⁻¹⁹ coulombs, where X stood for one or more yet to be determined digits.
+More years of measuring e enabled them to add 4 more decimal places.

 1. CIPM 1946 Resolution 2, approved by the Ninth CGPM in 1948.